open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 1. **Accumulator**: Receives metric events from the API through Instruments, computes one Accumulation per active Instrument and Label Set pair
 2. **Processor**: Receives Accumulations from the Accumulator, transforms into ExportRecordSet
 3. **Exporter**: Receives ExportRecordSet, transforms into some protocol and sends it somewhere.

+The **Controller** component coordinates the Accumulator, Processor, and Exporter in an export pipeline.

 These terms are defined in the Metrics API specification: